 - Healthcare-Specific Revenue Cycle Management: Search medical accounting software that provides end-to-end revenue cycle management, including automated claims submission, rejection management, pre-authorisation, and insurance eligibility checks.
 Not a single penny of income is lost thanks to specialised features.

-- Support for NHS Templates: Look for software that supports NHS templates if your practice follows the NHS framework.
-These templates facilitate the management of contracts, funding claims, and audits by ensuring that billing, reporting, and compliance procedures follow NHS guidelines.
-Integrated NHS templates can greatly reduce your administrative workload and reduce the possibility of mistakes that could cause payment delays.
+- Support for NHS Templates: Look for software that supports NHS templates and Trust Accounting Codes (TACs) if your practice follows the NHS framework.
+These templates facilitate the management of contracts, funding claims, and audits by ensuring that billing, reporting, and compliance procedures follow NHS guidelines, comply with DHSC Group Accounting Manual 2026-26 updates and 2026 capital guidance.

 Your practice’s productivity and financial stability may be significantly impacted by your choice of medical accounting software.
 Concentrate on healthcare-specific solutions to make sure you successfully address the demands of your patients and your company.